 Essential Information

-What information do you need on the label?
+What information should a compliant life sciences label include?
 Usually, labels should have barcodes, lot code, expiry date, and product name.
 But keep in mind that formats can differ.
+Manufacturers must stay updated on local and international requirements, since inconsistent formats can result in regulatory non-compliance during inspections.

 For instance, pharmaceutical expiration dates often use MMM YYYY (like DEC 2025), while medical devices might use MM YYYY (like 12 2025).